orbitalmartian8/videocentral/README.md

 To use, you can either visit the [official hosted instance](https://linuxgamer.github.io/video-hosting), or self host your own.

+#### Self Hosting

+The easiest and recommended way to self host is to fork this repository and setup GitHub pages.

 ## Roadmap

 - Add recomendation algorithm